Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The API name is malformed.
 * The API does not exist.
 * An error occurred while loading the API.

+## `fsevent(path: string, enabled: boolean?)`
+Enables or disables filesystem event reporting on a specified path.
+When enabled, any modifications to the file or directory at the path will send a `fsevent` event to the process.

+### Arguments
+1. `path`: The path to monitor
+2. `enabled`: Whether to enable listening (defaults to true)

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall does not throw any errors.